Pylons/pyramid/docs/narr/advconfig.rst

 running.

-Conflict detection happens for any kind of configuration: imperative configuration, :term:`ZCML` configuration, or configuration that results from the execution of a :term:`scan`.
+Conflict detection happens for any kind of configuration: imperative configuration or configuration that results from the execution of a :term:`scan`.

-.. note:: If you use, ZCML, its conflict detection algorithm is described in :ref:`zcml_conflict_detection`.

 Manually Resolving Conflicts
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~